Calvin-Data-Science/data202/web/index.md

   * a question this raises for you
 * Be prepared to share your thoughts during class.

+The goals of the journal submissions are:
-Journal entries will form the main part of the Participation grade.
+- To have some way of giving you credit for preparing for the discussions (Journal entries will form the main part of the Participation grade)
+- For the instructors to be able to read beforehand to see how people are thinking about the topic
+- To have something for your future self to refer to to remember what we talked about.

 To encourage you to read critically rather than memorizing details, quizzes will *not* include details from the readings.
 (Though quizzes may include something from our discussions.)